Closing the Gap: An Imperative for Paid Family Leave

 Policy Recommendations for Gender Equality:

 Despite progress over the years, there are notable gaps in PFL coverage under current federal and state laws.
 Families lose an estimated $20.6 billion in wages each year due to inadequate or no paid leave.
-Implementing PFL can significantly reduce this economic burden
+Implementing PFL can significantly reduce this economic burden.
+We’ll explore these shortcomings and the need for more inclusive policies.

 Current Gaps in Federal and State Laws